 Call for challenge solutions

-This year, we additionally propose a verification challenge for which authors may submit solutions.
+Following the success of last year’s verification challenge, we will propose a new challenge this year.
 More information about this is available here.

 Submission instructions can be found here.